Lesson: Let's Move It!Contributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder

 Engineering Report: Assign the students to write a short entry in their "ancient time capsule journal" that describes the relevance of the wheel and axle, and the lever in the building of pyramids, and addresses the following issues:

-Pass the Buck: In groups of four, have students brainstorm ideas to define an engineering design problem related to the above lesson (i.e. some sort of transportation problem).
+Pass the Buck: Engineering Design- In groups of four, have students brainstorm ideas to define an engineering design problem related to the above lesson (i.e. some sort of transportation problem).
 What is the need or want of your problem?
 First, assign one student in the group to be the recorder.
 Then, have someone toss out an idea.
 Next, another person in the group provides an idea that builds on the first.
 Go around the group in this fashion until all students have put in enough ideas to define an engineering design problem.
 Next, have students define a short list of criteria that the design must meet.
 For instance, the design must move lift the object 50 feet.
 Help the students understand what a design criteria is.
 Lastly, have students come up with a short list of constraints for their problem (e.g.. material constraints such as they only have materials that were available in ancient times; or they only have a budget of one hundred dollars).
 Help students understand the idea of engineering constraints (materials, time, costs, etc).
 When they are done, have them share their idea(s) with the class.
 Encourage the incorporation of any simple machines they have learned about.
 This can also be a fun exercise as an entire class- especially if students are new to the engineering design process!

 Lesson Extension Activities (Return to Contents)